rashad-malik/Rashad_Portfolio/README.md

-# Rashad's project portfolio
-Contains my collection of data analytics related projects, demonstrating my capabilities in Python and other data related tools.
-Below you will find links to the projects, alongside brief descriptions of the skills demonstrated within the project.
----
 ## Dataquest guided projects
 Dataquest's guided projects are an interactive component of their online learning platform.
 These projects offer a hands-on, real-world experience that complements the theoretical knowledge gained on the course.
 This involves work with real datasets, writing code, and solving data-related problems.